vohi/minicoin/README.md

 The current directory, and any parameters after the double dash `--` will be passed on to the `main` script.

-If multiple machines are used, then output from the job will be directed to time-stamped log files in the `.logs` subdirectory of the minicoin clone.
-There will be one for stdout and one for stderr, with a `latest` symlink the last run.
-Use `tail -f` to see the output while the script is running, e.g

-`$ tail -f .logs/test-ubuntu1804-latest.log`
-`$ tail -f .logs/test-error-ubuntu1804-latest.log`

 Jobs are executed on the guest as the `vagrant` user.
 If your script requires root privileges, use `sudo` etc, or consider making your job a provisioning